blevergood/Advent-of-Code/2023/Day 4 - Scratch Cards/README.md

 ## Part One:

+### Summary:

-_Summary: Given multiple sets of a list of "numbers you have" and a list of "winning numbers" return the sum of all of the numbers of "winning" matches that you have across each set_
+_Given multiple sets of a list of "numbers you have" and a list of "winning numbers" return the sum of all of the numbers of "winning" matches that you have across each set._

-_Each set is represented by a line in a file_
+_Each set is represented by a line in a file._

-_Within each set, "numbers you have" and "winning numbers" is separated by `|`_
+_Within each set, "numbers you have" and "winning numbers" is separated by `|`._

+### Problem Statement

 The Elf leads you over to the pile of colorful cards.
 There, you discover dozens of scratchcards, all with their opaque covering already scratched off.
 Picking one up, it looks like each card has two lists of numbers separated by a vertical bar (`|`): a list of **winning numbers** and then a list of **numbers you have**.
 You organize the information into a table (your puzzle input).